Gynostemma pentaphyllum: Taxonomy

-The plant was first described in 1406 CE by Zhu Xiao, who presented a description and sketch in the book Materia Medica for Famine as a survival food rather than a herb.
+The plant was first described in 1406 CE by Zhu Xiao, who presented a description and sketch in the book Materia Medica for Famine as a famine food rather than a herb.
 The earliest record of jiaogulan's use comes from herbalist Li Shizhen's book Compendium of Materia Medica published in 1578, identifying jiaogulan supposedly for treating various ailments.
 While Li Shizhen had confused jiaogulan with an analogous herb, wulianmei, in 1848 Wu Qi-Jun rectified this confusion in Textual Investigation of Herbal Plants.

 Phytochemicals

 Modern recognition of the plant outside of China originated from research in sugar substitutes.

-Continued research has described several saponins (gypenosides) comparable or identical to those found in ginseng.
-Panax ginseng contains ginsenosides, while gypenoside saponins have been found in jiaogulan.
-Ginsenosides have also been found in jiaogulan.
+Jiaogulan (especially the leaves) contains several dammarane-type saponins.
+Some of them have structures identical to the ginsenosides found in ginseng, specifically ginsenosides Rb1, Rb3, F2, Rg3, Rc, Rd, malonyl-Rb1, and malonyl-Rd.
+The rest are closely related to the ginsenosides; being discovered in Gynostemma, they are customarily named as gypenosides.
+Hydrolysis of these saponins by heat treatment yields some rare ginsenosides, which are economically valuable.

-Other constituents include sterols and triterpenols.
-Gypenosides have been extracted from its leaves.
+There are also some cucurbitane-type saponins.
+Other terpenoid constituents include sterols and triterpenols.
+The stems and leaves also contain polysaccharides and flavonoids.

+Some gypenosides are sweet-tasting, with one being 200 times as sweet as sucrose.
+Some other gypenosides are bitter-tasting.
+Both contribute to the taste of the plant.

 While there have been in vitro studies on toxicity, there have been no clinical trials providing high-quality clinical evidence about its efficacy and safety; no information exists about human toxicity.